Bonidia/MathFeature/README.md

 - SciPy

-## Installing dependencies and package
+## Installing dependencies and package - Option 1

 It is important to note that we consider that the Python language is installed.
 Otherwise, access [here](https://www.python.org/downloads/release/python-375/).